yukunf/SC1015-miniproject/README.md

 ---
 **Data Cleaning**

+Our dataset consisted of 10 possible predictors, which came in the form of categorical and numeric data.
+The dataset was cleaned and modified using a variety of Machine Learning techniques.

+- Duplicates were filtered and removed using Panda DataFrame techniques
+- Categorical data was converted to numeric data using one-hot encoding
+- Train/test were split

 **Baseline Model - Binary Classification Tree**

 The binary classification model is used to demonstrate that this task of heart disease detection requires a more complex model, as the binary classification tree yieleded results that were not up to our expections.